webdevcody/snowball-battle/README.md

 3. Setup .env files

-In hathora, create an account and an application.
+Setup a https://hathora.dev/ account and create an application.
 Copy your App Id and app secret from Hathora and place inside both client/.env and server/.env

 4. Run client and server